Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * we create a generator object to control its process, the generator object is also a iterator object

 ## Callback
-A callback is a function to be executed after another function is executed, which is:
+A callback is a function to be executed after something happended, which is:
 1.	passed as an argument to another function
 2.	is invoked after some kind of event
 3.  once its parent function completes, the function passed as an argument is then called
+4. not only for ansychronous operations

 ## Event loop and message Queue
 * JavaScript use event loop and message queue to notify the accomplishment of ayschronous operations